 Fig. 4.8 Drawing a torus as a rectangle with opposite edges identified.
-The two noncontractable cycles around the torus can be considered to be the edges of the square, labeled C_1 and C_2 here.
-6For example, we could insert charges +Q and -Q near to each other which are strong enough to pull a particleantiparticle pair out of the vacuum, the -Q trapping the $+(q, \Phi)$ and the +Q trapping the $(-q, -\Phi)$.
-Then we can drag the $\pm Q$ charges around the handle of the torus, dragging the anyons with them.
-7At least this relation should be true acting on the ground state space.
+The two noncontractible cycles around the torus can be considered to be the edges of the square, labeled $C_1$ and $C_2$ here.
+For example, we could insert charges +Q and -Q near to each other which are strong enough to pull a particleantiparticle pair out of the vacuum, the -Q trapping the $+(q, \Phi)$ and the +Q trapping the $(-q, -\Phi)$ .
+Then we can drag the $\pm Q$ charges around a nontrivial cycle of the torus, dragging the anyons with them.
+At least this relation should be true acting on the ground state space.
 If some particles are already present, then we have to consider the braiding of the the particles we create with those already present, which will be more complicated.
-8Strictly speaking this means they commute with the Hamiltonian within the ground state space, or equivalently the commutators $[T_1, H]$ and $[T_2, H]$ both annihilate the ground state space.
+Strictly speaking this means they commute with the Hamiltonian within the ground state space, or equivalently the commutators $[T_1, H]$ and $[T_2, H]$ both annihilate the ground state space.
 44 Aharanov-Bohm Effect and Charge-Flux Composites